nunomourinho/forensicVmAutopsyUserManual/docs/glossary.rst

       The process of gathering evidence, often digital, to support investigations and potentially use in court.

    Evidence Disk
-      A disk containing all tags from Autopsy Software.

-   Evidence Disk
-      An automatically generated drive that appears during the conversion of a forensic image to a ForensicVM.
-It contains directories named after Autopsy tags and serves as a container for evidence related to each tag.
+      A disk or drive that serves multiple functions.
+It contains all tags from Autopsy Software and is automatically generated during the conversion of a forensic image to a ForensicVM.
+The disk contains directories named after Autopsy tags and serves as a container for evidence related to each tag.
+Additionally, it is the specific storage area where collected forensic evidence is saved and is often labeled as "possible evidence".

-   Evidence Disk
-      The specific drive or storage area where collected forensic evidence is saved.
-It is often labeled as “possible evidence”.

    Evidence Preservation
       The safeguarding of the original state of evidence, reducing risks of contamination or alteration.